OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart-json-manifest.md

 In this article, you'll walk through the process of building an Outlook task pane add-in that displays at least one property of a selected message.
 This add-in will use a preview version of the JSON-formatted manifest that Teams extensions, like custom tabs and messaging extensions, use.
 For more information about this manifest, see [Teams manifest for Office Add-ins (preview)](../develop/json-manifest-overview.md).

 The new manifest is available for preview and we encourage experienced add-in developers to experiment with it.
 It should not be used in production add-ins.
+The preview is only supported on subscription Office on Windows.

 > [!TIP]
 > If you want to build an Outlook add-in using the XML manifest, see [Build your first Outlook add-in](outlook-quickstart.md).